 Booking appoints for Parent/Guardian-Teacher Interviews has never been easier.
 Our new on-line PTI system has made booking appoints easier and more accessible to all.
-For further information on how to do this, please see our Parent/Guardian Handbook, and/or log onto our school's website at http://ayjackson.ca/pti/login.php, and follow our easy step-by-step instructions.
+Communication from the school about interviews will release to the community in November and March.